raymon-ai/backend/README.md

 ## 3. Post Deployment
 You can now communicate with your Raymon API using the [client library](https://github.com/raymon-ai/raymon).
 You can also access the web UI at https://raymon.app and point it to your API.

+# Configuration

+Raymon already offers some configuration options, and more are to come.
+Most options are set using envrionment variables that you need to add to the config file you use for deployment,

+## Storing data on S3
+By default, Raymon stores all data that you log in a database.
+This is great to get started easily, but probably not what you want when you begin to scale.
+Raymon offers the option of storing raw data on S3.
+For doing so, you need to add the following environment variables to the API container.

+- `RAYMON_STORAGECLASS`: 's3'
+- `RAYMON_S3_BUCKET`: 'your_bucket_name'
+- `AWS_ACCESS_KEY_ID`: AWS access key for a user with Read and Write permissions to the bucket.
+- `AWS_SECRET_ACCESS_KEY`: AWS secret access key for a user with Read and Write permissions to the bucket.

+More is coming.